ngmip/IDEA-258659/README.md

 # Introduction

-This sample project only exists to illustrate the issue IDEA-258659 of intelliJ Since the version 2020.3 this sample project cannot be built by the IDE when it can with former (2020.2.4) or by maven.
+This sample project only exists to illustrate the issue [IDEA-258659](https://youtrack.jetbrains.com/issue/IDEA-258659) of IntelliJ
+Since the version 2020.3 this sample project cannot be built by the IDE when it can with former (2020.2.4) or by maven.

 # How it works